0xWelt/BibTeX-Formatter/README.md

   - [x] arXiv export bibtex -> google scholar style
   - [x] dblp bibtex -> google scholar style
 - [ ] Online check contents, make sure they are up to date

-## Welcome to PR

-You can make contribution to the project by filling more standard conference / journal names in `refactor/STANDARD_NAMES`.
-Please use pull requests to submit your changes.